fieldtrip/website/example/ft_realtime_signalviewer.md

 ## Example use

 The easiest way to try out the **[ft_realtime_signalviewer](/reference/realtime/example/ft_realtime_signalviewer)** example is by starting two MATLAB sessions.
-In the first session you create some random signal and write it to the buffe
+In the first session you create some random signal and write it to the buffer.

     cfg                = [];
     cfg.channel        = 1:10;                         % list with channel "names"